 The Discomfort is Worth it

-Changes can be challenging, and mean short term ‘discomfort’ or even emotional upheaval sometimes, but when you know where you are going it will be worth it.
+Changes can be challenging and mean short term ‘discomfort’ or even emotional upheaval sometimes, but when you know where you are going it will be worth it.
 This also goes for those times that you didn’t initiate the change.
 Sometimes something feels ‘forced’ on you.
 A divorce, a layoff, a breakup – it can mean immediate and radical change for you.
 Remember to stop and figure out why it’s happening, and where you need to go from here.
 Even when it’s hard and emotional, you need to find what it’s teaching you and what your new vision is for your life.
+Don’t go to a place of victimhood.
+Let it bring you to a place of strength and empowerment.

 How to Work Through Changes and Challenges in Life: